hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

 Support the non-Conv operations in the current Neural-AI operator matrix.

-Current progress: the 64-byte v2 `AFU_BINARY` ABI and runtime `ADD_I8`
+Current progress: Add uses a three-way lowering policy.
+The 64-byte v2 `AFU_BINARY` `ADD_I8` command is selected when the normalized Add is a raw stored-value sum: both input scales are the input identity, the output scale is the inverse identity, the input zero points sum to the output zero point, and the output clamp is full INT8.
+If exactly one input is the private output of a Conv, the graph optimiser may shift that Conv's requantization zero point and clamp together with the Add input representation.
+It does so only when both shifted clamps and the shifted zero point stay in INT8, which proves the stored bytes are exactly `q' = q + delta`; the resulting Add then uses AFU.
+Other equal-shape, batch-1, scalar-quantized INT8 Add cases use the 96-byte v2 `SPATZ_ADD` command and an integer-only quantization-correct kernel.
+All three paths keep tensors in C32 blocked storage and require out-of-place output.
-dispatcher are implemented.
-The compiler lowers only equal-shape, batch-1, raw-safe symmetric INT8 Add to this mode, keeps tensors in C32 blocked storage, and disables allocator IFM reuse so the AFU output remains out-of-place.
+Broadcasting and non-scalar quantization remain unsupported and are rejected.
-Requantized Add, nonzero zero points, broadcasting, and fused activation clamps remain unsupported and are rejected.

 Internal `Reshape`, `Squeeze`, and `ExpandDims` are admitted to Regor's existing reshape-removal pass; a view-to-Add regression verifies that none of the three adds a runtime command.
 The admitted zero-copy subset must preserve the innermost channel depth, which keeps the existing ROW32/C32 physical interpretation stable; depth-changing views are rejected by both the TFLite checker and the Graph IR alias hook until